-Add all the ingredients into a shaker with ice and shake.
+Add the tequila, grapefruit juice and za’atar simple syrup into a shaker with ice and shake until well-chilled.

 Strain into a Collins glass over fresh ice.

 *Za’atar simple syrup: Add 2 cups sugar and 2 cups water to a saucepan over medium heat.
 Stir until the sugar is dissolved.
 Add 1/4 cup za’atar while the syrup is hot.
 Let sit for at least 3 hours.
 Strain out the solids and discard.
 The syrup will keep, covered and refrigerated, for up to 1 month.